-There is an art to being "present" especially in a stressed-out culture of distractions, hyper-productivity and social media, however you can learn to think differently and even rewire your brain.
-Many therapists, psychologists and psychiatrists recommend Mindfulness and MBSR (mindfulness-based stress reduction) to help cope with anxiety and depression.
+It takes practice to learn to be fully "present" especially in a stressed-out culture of unhealthy self-soothing options, distractions, hyper-productivity and social media.
+However, you can learn to become more mindful in the many aspects of your life, and in doing so, make long-lasting changes and even rewire your brain.
+Many therapists, psychologists and psychiatrists recommend Mindfulness and MBSR (mindfulness-based stress reduction) to help cope with anxiety and depression and other concerns such as addictions and habit control.
 What is the goal with mindfulness meditation?
-To learn to give your attention fully to whatever you may be doing -- eating, loving, working, parenting, exercising, doing chores, as examples.
-The application of mindfulness is limitless, and can generalize to good health, life-satisfaction and enhanced well-being.
+To learn to give your attention fully to whatever you may be doing—eating, loving, working, parenting, exercising, doing chores, wherever your day may take you.
+The application of mindfulness is limitless, and can generalize to good health, better relationships, life-satisfaction and enhanced well-being.

-- It is normal to have thoughts that distract you from your focus on the breath.
+It is normal to have thoughts that distract you from your focus on the breath.
+The mind naturally wanders.
 Acknowledge these thoughts and then return your focus to your breathing.
-Keep doing this.

-- Don't judge yourself, simply notice any distractions, sounds in the environment, and especially, that the mind wants to wander.
-A new thought comes into your mind, notice it, then return to your breathing.
+Don't judge yourself, simply notice any distractions, sounds in the environment, and especially, that the mind wants to wander.
+A new thought comes into your mind, greet it, then return to your breathing.

 Interested in learning more about the benefits of Mindfulness?
 Empirically supported benefits of mindfulness include: